Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - The knowledge that you cannot appreciate the destination without knowing the starting point. - **David Eagleman, Sum**
 - We are what we do, not what we think. - **Iain M. Banks, The Player of Games**
 - The tighter you cling to your current identity, the harder it becomes to grow beyond it. - **James Clear**
+- Our enemies' opinion of us comes closer to the truth than our own. - **Francois de La Rochefoucauld**

 ## Mastery